All Episodes

 Of course not.

-And then they saw this blue-white beam of light shine out of the bottom of the craft, and a woman and three small alien figures Rolled up in a somewhat of a fetal position, came rolling out the 12th story window in mid-air.
+And then they saw this blue-white beam of light shine out of the bottom of the craft, and a woman and three small alien figures, rolled up in a somewhat of a fetal position, came rolling out the 12th-story window in mid-air.

-Two policemen?
+Two policemen.

 They turned out not to be policemen, but government security intelligence agents.

-So over the ensuing next three years, They gave me more information and I have established a rather cordial relationship with one of the men, even though we have never actually physically met.
+So over the ensuing next three years, they gave me more information, and I have established a rather cordial relationship with one of the men, even though we have never actually physically met.

 We have maintained this relationship through audio tapes that he sent me and many letters.

-I take it they have ongoing employment?
+I take it they have ongoing employment.

 Yes, they are high-level security intelligence agents.

-And to tell you how high level they are, it's a complicated thing but Linda identified, the woman who had floated out the window, identified one of the men because she was reviewing a number, oh six hours or so, of tapes having to do with events at the United Nations because we were looking to see if she could find either of these two men because ultimately we found out They explained that they were intelligence security officers dealing with some important political figures who had left a meeting at the UN.
+of tapes having to do with events at the United Nations because we were looking to see if she could find either of these two men because ultimately we found out, they explained, that they were intelligence security officers dealing with some important political figures who had left the meeting at the UN.

 They were guarding these people.